 The top of the pishtaq, with its banai tilework.

-View down into the madrasa courtyard.
+View over sheetmetal roofs and into the madrasa courtyard.

 The view over to the Shir Dor madrasa.